 All children are unique and learn to read at different rates so do not be concerned if your child remains on a particular colour band for a while.
 It is best that they become fast and fluent readers at one level before moving to the next.
 They may bring home a familiar text more than once to re-read.
 Again, this develops reading fluency and comprehension.
 Please help your child’s learning by being enthusiastic about reading, especially in the early stages.
 Read these Tips for Reading to help your child.

 Maybury Primary is committed to making ‘Every Child a Reader’ (ECAR).
 For those young people who need extra help to learn to read, there is support at hand.
-We have several specific group or 1:1 interventions running at any one time.
-This positive reading ethos includes lunchtime sessions and a valued group of adult volunteers who come into school to listen to readers.
+We have several specific groups or 1:1 interventions running at any one time.